getsentry/sentry-python/CONTRIBUTING.md

    - Avoid modifying the hub, registering a new client or the like.
 The user drives the client, and the client owns integrations.

-   - Allow the user to disable the integration by changing the client.
+   - Allow the user to turn off the integration by changing the client.
 Check `Hub.current.get_integration(MyIntegration)` from within your signal handlers to see if your integration is still active before you do anything impactful (such as sending an event).

 2. Write tests.